Keith Briggs

 Keith Briggs photo 2024

 I am professionally a mathematician.
 Some of my interests are graph theory and stochastic processes for network applications; distributed algorithms; wireless systems; and mathematical computing, including computational number theory and combinatorial optimization.
-I am a visiting lecturer in the Mathematical Institute of the University of Oxford, and an Industrial Fellow in the Institute for Mathematical Innovation at the University of Bath.
+Until recently I was a visiting lecturer in the Mathematical Institute of the University of Oxford, and an Industrial Fellow in the Institute for Mathematical Innovation at the University of Bath.
 This is me on Wikipedia, me on Google Street View, me on Google Street View again, and me on Google Scholar.
 My other interests include the linguistic history of English place-names (especially of Suffolk), harpsichording, and cycling.
 I have been a cartotaller (total abstainer from the use of cars) since 2008-06-08.
 My pronoun is anaphoric.

 What's new?